alldbi/SuperMix/README.md

   year={2020}
 }
 ```
-Moreover, please cite CRD due to their notable contribution by benchmarking the state-of-the-art methods of distillation.
+Moreover, if you are developing distillation methods, we encourage you to cite CRD, due to their notable contribution by benchmarking the state-of-the-art methods of distillation.
 ```
 @inproceedings{tian2019crd,
   title={Contrastive Representation Distillation},